SYDNEY AND MELBOURNE

 In the school context, an Occupational Therapist’s main focus is to support children to engage in their primary occupation of being a student.
 At Giant Steps, this is achieved through working within a transdisciplinary team to equip and support children to engage in all classroom, community, routine and playground activities.

-Skills which Occupational Therapists bring to the transdisciplinary team include:
+Skills which Occupational Therapists bring to the transdisciplinary team:

 At Giant Steps, Occupational Therapists work with classroom teams to support each student in three different ways.
 Whilst different in style, each way is focussed on sharing knowledge with the whole team.
 This facilitates skill development for staff members outside of their specialisation, ultimately strengthening all programs at Giant Steps.